trpc/trpc/README.md

 # Motivation

-⚠️ This library is undergoing rapid development and should be considered experimental.
-Not recommended for use in production. 🤙
+> This library is undergoing rapid development and should be considered experimental. 🤙

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.